Protect yourself and those around you from illnesses like COVID-19 & flu.

 Yes.
 People 65 years of age and older are at higher risk of becoming very sick and dying from COVID-19.
 The vaccines are 94% effective at protecting older adults from severe sickness and hospitalization (Source 31 – Centers for Disease Control and Prevention, 2021 and Source 32 – Administration for Community Living, 2021).

-Should people living in nursing or group homes get vaccinated?
+Should people living in nursing or group homes get vaccinated against COVID-19 and flu?

-Yes, people living in group care facilities—such as nursing or group homes—should get vaccinated against COVID-19.
+Yes, people living in group care facilities—such as nursing or group homes—should get vaccinated against COVID-19 and flu.
 It is hard to protect yourself if you live with people and new staff are coming in and out of your home.
-People ages 65 and older and those with disabilities are at higher risk of having to go to the hospital or dying from COVID-19.
+People ages 65 and older and those with disabilities are at higher risk of having to go to the hospital or dying from COVID-19 or flu.
 For individuals who are living in group care facilities, the risk of catching the virus is higher.
-A large number of COVID-related deaths have been of people who lived in facilities.
+A large number of COVID and flu-related deaths have been of people who lived in facilities.
 These numbers were even higher early in the pandemic before vaccines were available.
-You still have more risk of becoming very sick with COVID-19 if you live in a care facility.
+You still have more risk of becoming very sick with COVID-19 or flu if you live in a care facility.
 Staying up to date on your vaccinations and booster shots is important to lower your risk.
 (Source 33 – United States Department of Justice, 2021; Source 34 – Paulin, E., 2022; Source 32 – Administration for Community Living, 2021).

 I’m thinking about having kids.
 I heard the COVID-19 vaccine can make me unable to have children.
 Is this true?